People have been spool knitting for generations!

 Watch this video and read on for a step-by-step photo tutorial on how to spool knit.

 - Spool Knitter

 STEP 1: THREAD YARN

-Begin by insert the end of the yarn though the center of the spool knitter, from the top to the bottom, until the yarn come out the bottom.
-You want tail of yarn which is coming out the bottom about 3 or 4 inches long.
+Begin by inserting the end of the yarn through the center of the spool knitter, from the top to the bottom, until the yarn comes out the bottom.
+You want the tail of yarn which is coming out the bottom about 3 or 4 inches long.

 STEP 2: CAST ON

 To cast on stitches, hold the spool knitter with one hand and you will begin wrapping the yarn around the pegs or nails in a clockwise direction with the other hand.

 To do this, hold the tail of the yarn at the bottom of the spool knitter securely and place the working yarn between two pegs.
 Then, wrap the yarn in the front of the left peg and bring the yarn clockwise around the peg.
 Pull the yarn over to the next peg and wrap around clockwise.
 Continue wrapping the yarn clockwise around all the pegs.

 After wrapping the yarn around all the pegs, place the yarn in front of the next peg, just above the loop.
 With the pick or hook, lift the bottom loop up and pass it over the peg.
 The stitch will pass to the center of the spool knitter.
 Move counterclockwise making a stitch at each peg.

 As you make stitches, pull the bottom yarn tail down to tighten the stitches and pull the cord through the middle of the spool knitter.